Filling in the semantics for intuitionistic conditional logic: Intuitionistic conditional logic

-The minimal conditional modality studied in the literature is a binary operator that satisfies the congruence rule for both arguments, i.e.~we can replace equals with equals, and it preserves finite meets in its second argument.
+The minimal conditional modality studied in the literature is a binary operator that satisfies the congruence rule for both arguments, i.e.~we can replace equals with equals, and preserves finite meets in its second argument.
 Intuitionistic conditional logic~\cite{Wei19} is obtained by extending intuitionistic logic with such a modality.
+In the literature, $\cto$ is sometimes denoted by $\Rightarrow$~\cite{Che75,Che80}, $\sqsupset$~\cite{Seg89}, $>$~\cite{Nut88,CiaLiu20} and $\rightsquigarrow$~\cite{BalCin18}.